-19. Defendants are individuals and business entities who, upon information and belief, reside in the People's Republic of China or other foreign jurisdictions.
+21. Defendants are individuals and business entities who, upon information and belief, reside in the People's Republic of China.
 Defendants conduct business throughout the United States, including Illinois, and within this Judicial District, through the operation of fully interactive commercial websites and online marketplace accounts operating under the Defendant Internet Stores.
 Each Defendant targets the United States, including Illinois, and has offered to sell and, on information and belief, has sold and continues to sell Infringing Products to consumers within the United States, Illinois, and this Judicial District.